Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 *Hints*:

-- If Y were normal distributed, one should see a horizontal line, because for a Normal: Var[Y] ~ constant/Exposure.
+- If Y were normal distributed, one should see a horizontal line, because for a Normal: $Var[Y] = constant/Exposure$.
 - The 45° line is not even necessary, any straight line through the origin would be enough for simple reasons:

     1. A quasi-Poisson distribution has $Var[Y] = \phi * E[Y]/w$ for some $\phi$.